2022 Sony XR Bravia Overview

-One big pro though of using the built-in app is Sony’s Calibrated for Netflix mode.
-The Sony and Netflix engineers worked together to develop a system to deliver content closer to the original source.
+One big pro of using the built-in apps is Sony’s Calibrated for Netflix mode which brings studio quality picture & sound.
+Sony and Netflix engineers worked together to develop a system that delivers content closer to the original source.
 This does work fantastically using the built-in apps on a Sony TV that supports the Calibrated for Netflix mode.

 As you might expect, these all support Airplay2, Alexa, Homekit, Google Home, and all have a voice remote.